fredlarkins/freddielarkins.xyz/README.md

 Configs, content and other stuff for my personal blog.

 ## To do:
+- [ ] Cron job for converting images to webp (and resizing)
+- [ ] Clean up vhost file with an `Include` directive to a shared conf for ports 80 and 443
 - [ ] Convert remaining images to .webp (set up script to do so or use [Ciffone Digital's repo](https://github.com/Ciffone-Digital/webp_check/blob/main/webp_check.py)
 - [ ] Clean up pelican.conf (alphabetise?)
 - [ ] Transfer freddielarkins.com (~11th April) and point to .xyz
 - [ ] Write up how to set up an Oracle VM to run Selenium
 - [ ] Write up the drop shadow bot
+- [ ] Log files article (looking for Googlebot)
+- [ ] Investigate Cloudflare analytics API
+- [ ] Site analytics page?

 ## Done:
 - [x] Exclude my IP from Google Analytics